johnwebbcole/bahtanov/README.md

 # Small scopes

-One issue for small scopes is that the slits in the mask are very small, and using a hobby knife to cut them out is difficult.
+One issue for small scopes is that the slits in the mask are small, and using a hobby knife to cut them out is difficult.
 Also, the narrow paper slits do not stand up well to dew.

 Laser cutting has similar issues with small slits, the plastic around the slits melts and warps.
 Using plywood or MDF works better.